SGpp/DisCoTec/README.md

 Use its multiscale benefits without worrying about any multiscale yourself 😊

-Why not try it [with your own solver](https://discotec.readthedocs.io/en/latest/simple_tutorial.html)?
+Why not try it [with your own PDE solver](https://discotec.readthedocs.io/en/latest/simple_tutorial.html)?

 ### What Numerical Advantage Can I Expect?

 Depends on your problem!
 [Figure 3.6 here](http://elib.uni-stuttgart.de/handle/11682/14229)
-shows a first-order accurate 2D solver achieving approximately second-order accuracy with the Combination Technique considering the total number of DOF.
+shows a first-order accurate 2D PDE solver achieving approximately second-order accuracy with the Combination Technique considering the total number of DOF.
 (Figure omitted due to licensing, first published